Argentine Criollo Horse

 Intro

-The Corillo breed has overcome a great deal of adversity & intense living conditions during its existence.
-The resulting animal is smart, loyal, tough as nails & can cover astonishing distances.
+The Corillo breed has overcome a great deal of adversity and intense living conditions during its existence.
+The resulting animal is smart, loyal, tough as nails and can cover astonishing distances.

 Origins

 The Argentine Criollo bloodlines come from selective breeding of the Baguales horses, feral horses of the Pampas.
-These animals were bred for use as cattle & riding horses.
+These animals were bred for use as cattle and riding horses.
 Their ancestors came from Spanish stock brought during exploration of the South American continent.
 Many animals escaped or were left behind to formed feral herds that roamed the Pampas.

 Outside Influence